Maps

 Kitimat

 With its remote beach escapes and mountain trails, Kitimat offers year-round, accessible outdoor adventures.
-Hike along the shores of the Douglas Channel, the banks of the Kitimat River, or into the mountains for spectacular views of the fjord from above.
-Rent mountain bikes and kayaks from the Visitor Centre in town, or book a guided tour with Kitimat Lodge, Kingfish Westcoast Adventures and Tours, or North Pacific Transport & Eco-Tours.
+Hike along the banks of the Kitimat River or into the mountains for spectacular views of the fjord from above.
+Paddle the waters of the Douglas Channel or rent mountain bikes and kayaks from the Visitor Centre in town, or book a guided tour with Kitimat Lodge, Kingfish Westcoast Adventures and Tours, or North Pacific Transport & Eco-Tours.

 Prince Rupert

 Often cited as one of the most beautiful drives in British Columbia, the final stretch of Route 16 from Terrace to Prince Rupert follows the Skeena River to the Pacific Ocean.
 Prince Rupert has no shortage of outdoor adventures at its doorstep.
-Rent canoes or book a guided day of paddling with Outer Coast Outfitters or Skeena Kayaking.
-Book a fishing or whale-watching charter with Blacktide Adventures or Blackfeather Fishing Charters.
-Ocean Pacific Air also offers flightseeing tours of the area.
+Rent canoes or book a guided day of paddling with Skeena Kayaking.
+Book a fishing, whale-watching charter or harbour tour with Prince Rupert Harbour Tours, Blacktide Adventures or Blackfeather Fishing Charters.

 Show Info